 Aside from legal issues, the turmoil in our country right now affects so many families.
 Sometimes children can feel anxious about what they don't understand, particularly if they hear things that adults say.
 Take time to talk to your children about any of their concerns right now.
 The Child Mind Institute has many resources for talking to your children about racism, anxiety about the pandemic, and divorce.

 If you are concerned that the Orlando-area protests will affect your family court proceeding, be sure to consult your attorney.
 If you need help navigating this stressful time, we're here to help.
-Give us a call at 407-849-7072 or contact us through our online form.
+Contact us.
 At Veliz Katz Law, our primary concern is helping you get the support and the legal services you need.